A Valentine Story by Sharon Holtz

 present it to her.

-joy.
 Vincent had presented her with “Great Expectations.”
-He had read this
+He had read this book to

-book to her as she lay injured below in the tunnels, bandaged, and so
+her as she lay injured below in the tunnels, bandaged, and so worriedly

-story was to her because of this fact, and of how when she closed her eyes,
+was to her because of this fact, and of how when she closed her eyes, she could

-he had written an inscription inside the cover of the book for her.
-And so
+had written an inscription inside the cover of the book for her.
+And so Catherine

 To the woman who has captured